Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/scalar_multiplication.md

 # Scalar Multiplication
 <div style="text-align: justify">
-Scalar multiplication is a simple matter of taking some matrix (or vector) and multiplying all of its elements by some number (the scalar).
-To do this we iterate over the subscript indices of the matrix and apply the multiplication to each element.
+<p>Scalar multiplication is a simple matter of taking some matrix (or vector) and
+multiplying all of its elements by some number (the scalar).
+To do this we iterate over the subscript indices of the matrix and apply the multiplication to each element.</p>
 </div><br/>

 {% highlight python %}